OpenFreeEnergy/openfe/docs/guide/setup/alchemical_network_creation.rst

 OpenFE provides convenience classes for creating :class:`.AlchemicalNetwork`.
 These currently include;

-* :class:`.RBFEAlchemicalNetworkPlanner`: creating relative binding free energy networks using :class:`.RelativeHybridTopologyProtocol`
+* :class:`.RBFEAlchemicalNetworkPlanner`: creating relative binding free energy networks using the :class:`.RelativeHybridTopologyProtocol`
-* :class:`.RHFEAlchemicalNetworkPlanner`: creating relative hydration free energy networks using :class:`.RelativeHybridTopologyProtocol`
+* :class:`.RHFEAlchemicalNetworkPlanner`: creating relative hydration free energy networks using the :class:`.RelativeHybridTopologyProtocol`

-The `Relative Alchemical Network Planners cookbook <../../cookbook/rfe_alchemical_planners>`_ demonstrates how to use these.
+The `Relative Alchemical Network Planners cookbook <../../cookbook/rfe_alchemical_planners.html>`_ demonstrates how to use these.